ryanpfalz/azure-devops-testplans-playwright/README.md

 ![Release Stages](./Docs/release_stages_tasks.png)
 _Example of a simple release pipeline with deployment and testing stages._

-##### _Pipeline trigger_
+##### _Release pipeline trigger_

-Set the pipeline trigger to be the artifact produced from the build pipeline.
+Set the trigger of the release pipeline to be the artifact produced from the build pipeline.
 See [this guide](https://learn.microsoft.com/en-us/azure/devops/pipelines/release/artifacts?view=azure-devops) to learn more.

 ##### _Web Application Deployment Stage_

 Create a stage for deploying `WebApplication1` to the App Service created above using the service connection.
 In the above image, this stage is called 'Deploy'.
 [This guide](https://learn.microsoft.com/en-us/azure/app-service/deploy-azure-pipelines?tabs=classic#use-the-azure-web-app-task) describes how to use the Azure Web App task to deploy the solution to App Service.

 ![App Service Deploy](./Docs/appservicedeploy.png)

 _Use the App Service Deploy task to release the app code to Azure._

 Running the 'Deploy' stage of the Release pipeline will deploy the web application to the App Service.